ItsPi3141/alpaca-electron/README.md

 <p align="center"><i>Alpaca Electron is built from the ground-up to be the easiest way to chat with the alpaca AI models.
 No command line or compiling needed!</i></p>
 <hr>

+# Important:
+**Only windows is current supported for now.
+The new llama.cpp binaries that support GGUF have not been built for other platforms yet.**
+If you would like to help, please makea pull request and update the binaries in `./bin`

 ## 📃 Features + to-do

 - [x] Runs locally on your computer, internet connection is not needed except when downloading models